TeamLimoncello/ICHack18/README.md

 AirGestures is the new way to interact with your computer effortlessly, without even needing to touch it.

-It's perfect when
+It's perfect:

+-   for elderly computer users with limited fine motor control.
--   cooking, to scroll the recipe
+-   when cooking, to scroll the recipe.
--   lecturing, to keep chalk off their laptops
+-   when lecturing, to keep chalk off their laptops.

+In future it could be further expanded into areas such as driving, where drawing the eye away from the road to use digital instruments can be dangerous, so gestures would be perfect.

 ## Getting Started